Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Application to stacked polytopes

-\begin {example} {\rm Let $\Delta$ be the simplicial complex with Stanley--Reisner ideal $(x_1x_2x_3, x_4x_5)$, $\Delta$ is just the stellar subdivision of a facet of the boundary complex of the $3$-simplex.
-Then $\sigma = \{1,2\}$ is a face of $\Delta$, and one can easily check that the Kustin--Miller complex construction gives a graded resolution of $k[\Delta_{\sigma}]$ which is not minimal, the reason being that the Stanley-Reisner ideal of $\Delta_{\sigma}$ needs $3$ generators and not $5$. } \end {example}
+\begin{example} Let $\Delta$ be the simplicial complex with Stanley--Reisner ideal $(x_{1}x_{2}x_{3},x_{4}x_{5})$, $\Delta$ is just the stellar subdivision of a facet of the boundary complex of the $3$-simplex.
+Then $\sigma=\{1,2\}$ is a face of $\Delta$.
+Since the Stanley-Reisner ideal of $\Delta_{\sigma}$ is minimally generated by $3$ monomials and not by $5$, the Kustin--Miller complex construction gives a graded resolution of $k[\Delta_{\sigma}]$ which is not minimal. \end{example}